 Wellcome is primarily a grant-giving charity and our primary activities relate to and support our grant-making function.
 Wellcome is a London Living Wage accredited employer and employs approximately 760 people, operating out of our central London headquarters.

 Our work is overseen by our Board of Governors who have ultimate responsibility for all that we do.
 Wellcome's day-to-day management resides with the Executive Leadership Team which reports directly to the Board of Governors.

 We operate a number of policies and procedures which reflect our commitment to acting properly in all of our business relationships and to implementing and enforcing effective systems and controls.
 They apply to all our employees and to anyone engaged on a temporary basis.

-Our key policies and procedures which contribute to minimising the risk of modern slavery and human trafficking in our organisation and our supply chain include our:
+Our key policies and procedures which contribute to minimising the risk of modern slavery and human trafficking in our organisation and our suppliers include our:

 - Risk management policy – which is designed to keep all our activities in line with all applicable laws, regulations and codes of governance (including in relation to slavery and human trafficking).

 - Health, safety and environment policy – a key aim of which is to ensure the wellbeing of all our employees and anyone else who may be affected by our activities.

 - HR procedures – we check that all our staff have appropriate right to work documents and ensure that they are paid fairly and enjoy a competitive remuneration package.
 We have procedures in place to safeguard the interests of young people and any unpaid work experience volunteers working at Wellcome.

 - Procurement policy – which sets out a number of factors to be considered when selecting our suppliers, including whether the supplier will be a good business partner for Wellcome.
 This in turn involves considerations of supplier reputation and compliance with laws and ethical procedures.

 - Agreements policy – our template agreements and standard terms and conditions require suppliers to comply with the law (including in relation to modern slavery and human trafficking).